-- > Near-Term Cash Flow: Americas Silver expects Relief Canyon to pour gold by the end of 2019 with average annual production estimated at 91,000 ounces of gold. - Exploration Upside: Relief Canyon has a large prospective land package that is relatively underexplored.
-Sandstorm's royalty covers the full property area surrounding the mine site. - > Safe Jurisdiction: Relief Canyon is located in Nevada, USA, one of the world's best mining jurisdictions.
+- Near-Term Cash Flow: Americas Silver expects Relief Canyon to produce an average of 91,000 ounces of gold per year. - Exploration Upside: Relief Canyon has a large prospective land package that is relatively underexplored.
+Sandstorm's royalty covers the full property area surrounding the mine site. - Safe Jurisdiction: Relief Canyon is located in Nevada, USA, one of the world's best mining jurisdictions.
 Americas Silver has mining and processing permits in place to re-start operations at the past-producing Relief Canyon mine.

 The Relief Canyon project is a past producing open pit mine located in Nevada, USA at the southern end of the Pershing Gold and Silver Trend, which hosts other projects such as Coeur Mining Inc.'s Rochester mine.
 Americas Silver has received permits to start construction and resume mining.
-Infrastructure on site includes access to power and water as well as a 21,500 tons per day heap leach processing facility that is fully permitted and constructed.
+Infrastructure on site includes access to power and water as well as a 21,500 ton per day heap leach processing facility that is fully permitted and constructed.